Sharbat Gula

 Sharbat Gula (شربت ګله; born c.
 1972) is an Afghan woman who became internationally recognized as the subject in Afghan Girl, a 1984 portrait taken by American photojournalist Steve McCurry that was later published as the cover photograph for the June 1985 issue of National Geographic.
 The portrait was shot at Nasir Bagh, Pakistan, while Gula was residing there as an Afghan refugee fleeing the Soviet–Afghan War.
 Despite the photograph's high global recognition, Gula's identity remained unknown until 2002, when her whereabouts were verified and she was photographed for the second time in her life.
 Having lived and raised a family in Pakistan for 35 years, Gula was arrested by Pakistani authorities in 2016 and subsequently deported to Afghanistan in 2017 on the charge of possessing forged identity documents.
 However, in November 2021, Gula was granted asylum in Italy, three months after the Taliban takeover of Afghanistan.

 Early life

-Gula was born around 1972 into a Pashtun family.
+Gula was born around 1972 into a Pashtun family in the Shinwar District of Nangarhar Province.
 In the early 1980s, her village was attacked by Soviet helicopters and it was initially reported that during the attacks her parents were killed.
 Her sisters, brothers and grandmother moved to Pakistan to the Nasir Bagh refugee camp on the border with Afghanistan.
 However, Gula corrected the earlier reports, stating that her mother died of appendicitis and that her father was alive when they moved to Pakistan.